-Applied behavior analysis (ABA) is a common intervention for children diagnosed with autism.
-ABA is evidence-based and has proven extremely effective when applied to therapeutic models, which can vary among practitioners.
-Not every ABA-based therapy will work with every person, so it is important to find clinicians who will create an individualized ABA therapy plan based on your child’s needs, strengths, and gaps.
+Applied behavior analysis (ABA) therapy is a common intervention for children diagnosed with autism.
+ABA is evidence-based and has proven extremely effective when applied to therapeutic models.
+Not every ABA-based therapy will work with every person, so it is important to find clinicians who will create an individualized plan based on your child’s needs, strengths, and gaps.

-To learn about ABA therapy for your child and Opya’s approach, reach out to us by calling (650) 931-6300 or completing our online form.
+To learn about ABA therapy for your child and Opya’s approach, reach out to us by calling (650) 931-6300.
 We are here to answer your questions about early intervention ABA therapy for young children diagnosed with autism spectrum disorder (ASD).

 The goal of any therapy for children living with autism is to improve their lives meaningfully—not according to an external set of expectations but as defined by their individual goals, well-being, and personal needs and requirements.